 The feared riot never materialized.
 Kevin White suggested the Stones give a private concert to his family and supporters to thank him for his help.
 He never got it.

 Kevin White photo via Wikipedia.
-This story was updated from the 2014 version.
+This story was updated in 2017.